jylescoad-ward/MIDIAdapter/README.md

 # MIDIAdapter
-Softare made to sit inbetween OBS and a MIDI device for automation.
+Software made to sit in-between OBS and a MIDI device for automation.

 ## Tested Devices
 - Novation